RobertDober/speculate_about/README.md

    expect(@lemmings).to eq([*1..41])
 ```

+Furthermore one can name examples by means of ` ```ruby example: Some long name until the end of the line`

+So for this example, named `named examples are new in v0.1.1`:

+specexa

+specexa
 ## Contexts

 And last but not least we can create contexts (just one level though, a limitation which we consider rather a feature)